gintonicai/documentation/mvp/inference-subchain-guide/getting-started.md

 ### Installation Process

-To set up the Inference Subchain on your system:
+To set up the inference subchain on your system:

 1. Download the installer from [this link](https://thinkchain-backend.sfxdx.com/distillery-download) (Note: This link may be updated periodically)
 2. Run the installer.
 It will automatically: